 - Commitment change order – Commitment change orders represent changes in the agreed cost and/or the timeline for the work covered by the scope of the contract.
 Contractors use commitment change orders if their deliverables would cost more than the committed cost or could extend the proposed timeline.
 Useful for budget amendments and schedule revisions.

 - Contract change order– Contract change orders represent any addition to, alteration, or omission of planned work covered by the scope of the contract.
-These include work that is not covered in the scope of the contract, like deviations in plans and dimensions, changes in designs, materials, and more.
+These include work that is not covered in the scope of the contract, like deviations in plans and dimensions, changes in designs, materials, additional work, and more.
 There are two types of contract change orders:

 - Prime contract change order – Changes that affect the contract between the general contractor and the owner/developer.
 Typically prime contract change orders are initiated by the general contractor and approved by the owner.